drphilmarshall/Pangloss/README.md

     Drill.py example.config
     Reconstruct.py example.config
     Calibrate.py example.config

+Analysing from start to finish will take some time.
+Be patient!
+(Drill ~2 mins, Reconstruct ~10 mins)

 For more details of what the Pangloss scripts are doing, [start reading the code here.](https://github.com/drphilmarshall/Pangloss/wiki/Code-description)